torvalds/linux/Documentation/security/SCTP.rst

 socket peer sid against the received packets peer sid to determine whether the association should be allowed or denied.

-NOTES:
+ANALTES:
-   1) If peer labeling is not enabled, then the peer context will always be ``SECINITSID_UNLABELED`` (``unlabeled_t`` in Reference Policy).
+   1) If peer labeling is analt enabled, then the peer context will always be ``SECINITSID_UNLABELED`` (``unlabeled_t`` in Reference Policy).

    2) As SCTP can support more than one transport address per endpoint